Triumph of Death (Hellhammer demo)

-Triumph of Death is a demo tape by the Swiss extreme metal band Hellhammer.
-It was released in July 1983.
+Triumph of Death is a demo tape by Swiss extreme metal band Hellhammer, self-released in July 1983.
 It was recorded by producer Rol Fuchs in the band's rehearsal room on portable equipment sometime in June 1983, along with the material for the unreleased Death Fiend demo.
 The two demos were typically combined into one, simply called Triumph of Death.
 Along with Hellhammer's other demos, it had a major influence on the emerging death metal and black metal genres.

+In 2019, Tom Gabriel Fischer resurrected Hellhammer by establishing the band Triumph Of Death, named after this, as a tribute to Hellhammer's legacy.
+The band has been playing around the world ever since and released a live album in 2023, called Resurrection Of The Flesh.